 (Please note – Non-commissioned officers, warrant officers, commissions issued by a state governor or legislature and militia commissions do not qualify.)

-1. Held a commission in the Georgia Continental Establishment, the Georgia State Regulars or in the First Battalion of the Georgia State Line; or
+1. Held a commission in the Georgia Continental Establishment or in the First Battalion of the Georgia State Line; or

 2. Held a commission in any other Continental Establishment during the American Revolution.
 However, should Propositus have served in a Continental Establishment other than Georgia, an appropriate release agreeing for the Applicant to apply for membership in the Georgia Society must have been obtained from such state Society or the French Society, as appropriate; and

 3. Held that commission and served honorably for a minimum of three years; or the Propositus died or was killed in commission under honorable circumstances; or served until the close of the American Revolution provided that this requirement may be waived by the Society in cases where a shorter length of service does not evidence a disaffection with the cause of American independence or such cases as officers:

 - who were made supernumeraries or “half-pay” officers; or

 - who were “deranged” (placed on retired status or released from further commissioned service due to act of Congress or of the Georgia Assembly reducing the Continental Line in Georgia); or

 - who were transferred to the Continental service of some other line; or

 - where the records are unclear but there is nothing to indicate that they did not complete the three-year service requirement; or

 - they were honorably released from service because their services were no longer required;